-Oxy-fuel welding/cutting, also called oxy welding or gas welding is a method of using fuel gases and oxygen to weld and cut metals.
+Oxy-fuel welding/cutting, also called oxy welding, acetylene welding, or gas welding is a method of using fuel gases and oxygen to weld and cut metals.
 Oxy-fuel is one of the oldest welding and cutting processes with the most widely used fuel gas being acetylene.

-Our oxy-fuel cutting, gouging, heating and brazing tips are precision machined to assure proper gas mix and flame characteristics.
+Our oxy-fuel acetylene torch tips are perfect for cutting, gouging, heating and brazing; precision machined to assure proper gas mix and flame characteristics.
 Most of our standard cutting and welding tips are made from tellurium copper with a precision swaged calibrated orifice.

 The foundation of our company was started in 1940, producing high-quality, less-expensive cutting and welding oxy-fuel tips.

 Unlike plasma, automated oxy fuel cutting applications are made for ferrous (iron-container) steels, but does not cut aluminum or stainless steel.
 Oxyfuel-based automated systems can cut ferrous metals up to two feet thick.

 The cost of an automated oxy fuel torch versus a mechanized plasma torch equals about ten times less than the latter application.